COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 specify the MIF image ID number to identify its I/O in the 2084

-IOCDS, built the 'partition number' in SMF70LPN is internally
+IOCDS, but the partition-number in SMF70LPN is internally generated

 In the PDB.ASUM70PR and PDB.ASUMCEC MXG datasets, the set of LPnXXXX

-variables for each LPAR is based on the LPARNUM, so with 2084s what
+variables for each LPAR was based on the LPARNUM, so with 2084s what

-used to be in LP3XXXXX variables can be in any of the LPnXXXXX set
+used to be in LP3XXXXX variables can be in any of the LPnXXXXX sets

 of variables, and that could change again tomorrow.
 Instead of